 The Legacy Benefits Assumption, LBA, is designed to simulate the case where no one receives Universal Credit, and only legacy programmes are paid.
-This is achieved by setting the value of the parameter \$UCtransition to 0.
+This is achieved by setting the value of the parameter \$UCtransition\$ to 0.
 This extension is turned off by default.

 The Labour Market Adjustment, LMA, simulates shocks to unemployment and temporary policy measures.
 It was designed to reflect Covid-19 shocks, including increasing unemployment in policy years 2020-2025 and entitlements to the Coronavirus Job Retention Scheme (CJRS) and Self-Employment Income Support Scheme (SEISS) in 2020 and 2021.
-The extension is on by default.
-For more information, see section 0.
+The LMA extension is set to n/a for datasets reporting data observed in 2020/21 and 2021/22.
+Otherwise, the LMA extension is set on by default for system years 2020 and 2021 and off for all system years from 2022.
+For more information, see section 6.5.2.